jbloomlab/HA_numbering/README.rst

 You can download the script `on GitHub`_ (just click on the button that says ``Download ZIP`` on the right side of the page partway down).
 This is a `Python`_ script that is known to work with versions 2.6 and 2.7, and probably works with other versions 2.* as well.
 So you will need to have `Python`_ installed on your computer.

-This script also requires you to install the `PROBCONS`_ alignment program, which is used to make the alignments for the number conversions. `PROBCONS`_ can be downloaded for free, and this script has been tested with version 1.12.
+This script also requires you to install **either** the `PROBCONS`_ alignment program or the `MUSCLE`_ alignment program.
+The alignment program is used to make the alignments for the number conversions.
+This script has only been tested with `PROBCONS`_ version 1.12 and `MUSCLE`_ version 3.8.31, but wll probably also work with other versions.

 Numbering schemes